UMD-CS-STICs/389Lfall17/vagrant/codelabs/codelab-04/README.md

 ##### Image Thumbnailing (`image.py`)

 The EC2 instance will run a Python script that will poll the SQS queue to listen for new thumbnail requests.
 Upon receiving a message, it will download the image from S3 that is referenced by the message into a local directory (`tmp/originals`).
 Then, it will generate a thumbnail of the specified size using the `generate_thumbnail` function that I've given to you.
 This function will drop the thumbnail into a local directory (`tmp/thumbnails`).
-Finally, it will upload this thumbnail into an S3 bucket with a public-read ACL so that they can be accessed by other users.
+Finally, it will upload this thumbnail into a different S3 bucket (`S3_OUTPUT_BUCKET`) with a public-read ACL so that they can be accessed by other users.
+Upon processing this message, `image.py` should repeat this process by polling for the next message.

 Note that just like the previous S3 codelab, you will need to consider the Content-Type of these images.
 If you do not specify the Content-Type of the image when you upload it to S3, then it will default to `octet-stream`.
 You can just set it to `image/jpg`.